bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 ## Algorithmically

-Recursion is a way to design solutions to problems by divide-and-conquer or decrease-and-conquer.
+Recursion is a way to design solutions to problems by [Divide and Conquer]({% post_url 2019-04-04-divide-and-conquer %}) or decrease-and-conquer.
 Reduce a problem to simpler versions of the same problem.

 ## Semantically